heroku/pliny-librato/README.md

 end
 ```

-By default, it will send queued metrics every minute, and anytime the
-queue reaches 500 metrics.
-These settings can be configured on initialization.
+By default, it will send queued metrics every minute, but can be configured on initialization.

 ## Shutdown
 By default, any unsubmitted metrics on the queue will not be sent at shutdown.